 Obviously in this example only two brands have been used, but multiple brands can be utilized for price premium as shown in the following diagram.

 It is generally more worthwhile to generate the price premium index using related sets of competitors.
 For example, it would not be overly worthwhile to compare budget competitors against high-quality competitors as the price premium metric would be relatively useless.

 In this case you would pick two benchmarks – the first being the average price in the budget part of market and the second being the average price in the high-quality end of the market.

-Because the price premium metric is calculated using unit and revenue market shares, it has been built into the free Excel template available on this website, as shown below (in the last column to the right):
+Because the price premium metric is calculated using unit and revenue market shares, it has been built into the following free Excel template (see that Price Premium is calculated in the last column to the right):